 This Creamy Peanut Butter Frosting is to DIE FOR.
 Ya’ll.
 I’m not exaggerating here.
 It’s seriously that good.
-And that’s a pretty serious statement come from me.
+And that’s a pretty serious statement come from me – because peanut butter is usually not ‘my thing’.

 Unless we’re talking about this super fluffy, light, delicious, Creamy Peanut Butter Frosting.